-Does your kitty have long and sharp claws?
+Does your kitty have long and sharp nails?

-Trimming or cutting your cat’s nails can be tricky because you can end up hurting your feline friend and making the process really painful and traumatic for her.
+Trimming or cutting your kitty’s nails can be tricky because you can end up hurting your friend and making the process really painful and traumatic for him.
 This isn’t fun at all and may even be something the two of your dread every month.

 Nail grinders here are the best solution.

-In this blog post, we will go through why you should grind your kitty’s nails and tell you everything that you need to know about it in detail.
+In this blog post, we will go through why you should grind your cat’s nails and tell you everything that you need to know about it in detail.

 Are you looking for an alternative to nail clippers?

-And, a weak clipper could crack a tough nail which can cause pinching and is extremely painful for your furry buddy.
+And, a weak clipper could crack a tough nail which can cause pinching and is extremely painful for your feline friend.